YieldRay/soda/README.md

 ## Fonts

-It's highly recomended that you use a font that supports `font-weight: 500`,
+It's highly recommended that you use a font that supports `font-weight: 500`,
 as some component state requires it to behavior clear to user.

 The easiest way is to use the `Roboto` font, just simply add a few lines of css code as below!